Landau Forte College Derby SCITT

 You need to have a pass in English and Mathematics at GCSE grade C/ grade 4 or above, or have a certification in a standard equivalent to Grade C/ grade 4 at GCSE.

 Applicants need a UK degree or equivalent qualification, which will be in, or closely related to, your proposed teaching subject.
 As a guideline, at least 50% of your first degree should be directly relevant to the subject you want to teach.
-You might want to develop your subject knowledge before starting the course and there are a number of subject knowledge enhancement courses designed to support this.

 A genuine interest in young people and a passion for their development and well-being are key.
 We expect you to be resilient, work hard and be committed, but the work will be rewarding.
 Teaching is a job where you can really make a difference to young people’s lives.
 Teaching is about working with others - pupils, colleagues, parents and carers.
 By working in our schools we encourage you to work collaboratively, both with other trainees and with our teachers.